Huzbi-crypto/Huzbi-ImgGrabber/README.md

 ## How to use

-Just click on **Grab Images!** and it will search the page with all `img` tagged elements and copy their URLs.
+Just click on **Grab Images!** and it will search the page with all `img` tagged elements and show them on a new tab; `page.html`.

 ## Status

-At the moment, it can only copy the URLs of the images.
+At the moment, it can only show the images on a new tab.
 I am working on the download part.